CloudCannon/rcc/README.md

     }
     ```

-    Extras if you are using Astro:
+    Extras to install if you are using Astro:

     ```json
       "dependencies": {